-Unfortunately for us, Noah cannot save the dreary and ponderous story and director Darren Aronofsky’s leaden direction.
+Unfortunately for us, Noah cannot save this dreary and ponderous story nor can he remedy director Darren Aronofsky’s leaden direction.
 I was surprised by James Gunn’s ability to handle a broad and sweeping epic in Guardians of the Galaxy given his prior experience with smaller films.
 In Noah, Aronofsky, who also has little experience with big films, does not surprise.
-He is completely lost visually, primarily relying on a slow backward tracking shot to say BIG! and some of the CGI looks as silly as Harry Hamlin Clash of the Titans.
-The script, which he co-wrote, is a repetitive mix of New Age blather (birds arrive and Crowe intones, “it begins”) and mundane domestic drama.
+He is completely lost visually, primarily relying on a slow backward tracking shot to say BIG! and some of the CGI looks as silly as Harry Hamlin-age Clash of the Titans.
+The script, which Aronofsky co-wrote, is a repetitive mix of New Age blather (birds arrive and Crowe intones, “it begins”) and mundane domestic drama.
 The performances are rote.

 On the plus side, the making of this film means at least one less Aronofsky ode to masochism and sadism (although Aronofsky does let Russell Crowe sing again).

 You also get the sense Aronofsky feels the film is getting away from him, so he relies more on Noah’s trippy dreams and his story of creation (a psychedelic light show and some stop-action photography), welcome respites from the numbing dialogue.

 And the flood is pretty damn cool.